EricMTodd/project-4/README.md

 8. ```git push``` This will allow you to update your production branch on the local repo and make merge requests.

-# Discord Server: The War Room: https://discord.gg/2dSnwCN
-The link above is set to never expire in case you are accidentally removed from the server.

 # MVP:
 OP = Original Post
 1. Landing page containing OP's